about norwood scale

 To start with, stage 1 describes a very slight recession of the hair around a man’s temples, which can also be referred to as a mature, or adult hairline.
 It is hardly noticeable and normally will not require any intervention, unless for specific, cosmetic reasons.

 Norwood scale 2 examples include the first signs of clinical balding, which start to appear during this stage.
+Norwood 2 examples typically show a slight recession of the hairline at the temples, often characterized by a minimal loss of hair in this area.
 The hairline around the temples recedes to a greater degree, with the resultant shape of the hair resembling a U, M or V. Patches of total baldness or sparse hair also appear, making some men keen to seek a solution to help disguise the hair loss, but most not considering it an urgent requirement at this stage.

 Norwood scale 3 is all about significant hair loss also happening on the top of the scalp, or vertex.
 The area around the temples looks the same as at stage 2, but the overall appearance becomes more pronounced as the two areas of hair loss combine.
 It is at this stage that more men begin to think more about how their hair loss might progress, and to seek professional help and guidance for possible restorative solutions.